Staff and Board

 Suzanne Korey, Mission District Branch Associate Registrar.
 Suzanne Korey made a career as a printing press operator, faculty in Graphic Communications and Administrator at City College of San Francisco for many years.
 She returned to studying piano at the Community Music Center with Lauren Cony about five years ago, adding ensemble classes at the Richmond Center three years ago.
 Last year Ms Korey produced the Keyboard Marathon for the first time and will produce 2016’s Marathon as well.
 This past fall Ms Korey was hired in a part time capacity to work as an assistant registrar at Capp Street.
 Studying music at CMC has been a life changing event in the most positive way, and being part of this community of music makers continues to be an inspiration and focus of her life.

-Anne C. Mitchell, Marketing Assistant.
+Anne C. Mitchell, Marketing Assistant and Volunteer Coordinator.
 Anne has been working and performing in the Mission District arts community since 2002.
 As a musician she has shared the stage with the indie great Ani DiFranco, and has collaborated extensively with critically acclaimed poet Judy Grahn.
 With an interest in musical performance that goes beyond the stage, Anne has worked in an organizational capacity for Eth-Noh-Tec storytelling group, ODC Theater, Nusku Arts in teaching, programs, box office management, marketing, and event coordination.
 She found her way to CMC is 2011 like so many through her love of studying music and composition.
 She holds an MFA in Songwriting and Vocal Technique from New College of California and a BA in Cultural Arts from the Evergreen State College.
 Her music can be found at annecarol.com.

 Tania Morales, Mission District Branch Registrar.
 Tania earned a degree in computer and technology in Nicaragua.
 While going to school, she also worked as a music teacher who travelled to poor neighborhoods in Nicaragua to teach recorder.
 This lead to an opportunity for her to become the Office Administrator of a non-profit music school called Musica en los Barrios for five years.
 In 2005, she moved to San Francisco and began working at CMC, where she feels at home.
 Tania continues her computer studies at City College.